yegor256/blog/_posts/2015/jun/2015-06-02-how-to-estimate-software-cost.md

 {% jb_picture_body %}

 Let me ask you something else: _Why do you need an estimate?_
-Yes, I mean it&mdash;why do you ask me how much it will cost to develop the software for you?
+Yes, I mean it---why do you ask me how much it will cost to develop the software for you?
 I can tell you why.

 Because you don't [trust]({% pst 2017/nov/2017-11-21-trust-pay-lose %}) me.